Table of Contents

 and so on.

-Many programming languages lets us create custom or user defined variables, so does VBA.
+Many programming languages let us create custom or user-defined variables, and so does VBA.

 LOCATION OF DEFINING CUSTOM VARIABLES

 These are defined at the top of the module before any procedure.

 Whenever we need to create any data from these variables it’ll be used as described below.

 They can be used single or in arrays.